The Heart of the Matter

 fisherman.jpg

-An investment banker was at the pier of a small coastal village when a small boat with just one fisherman docked.
+An investment banker was standing at the pier of a small coastal village when a small boat with just one fisherman docked.
 Inside the small boat were several large yellow fin tuna.
 The banker complimented the fisherman on the quality of his fish and asked how long it took to catch them.

 The fisherman replied, "Only a little while."